 After a lot of pushing my son finally decorated his ornament and so we added it to the tree; like father like son.

+I love looking at ideas from the likes of The How To Crew and finally took the plunge and had my own DIY session.
 Making our own ornaments was a lot of fun for us.
 It allowed us all to express ourselves and be a part of the process.
 I wish you and your family the Merriest Christmas.
 Enjoy your time with family and friends.